chaganava1/ha-kubernetes/README.md

 Collaboration
 -------------
 Please feel free to raise issues and submit pull requests.
-I have been using this role along side Vagrant to spin up dev and test environments that are in line with my production environment.
-I am working on making this role more generic and accessible for other usecases.

 Notes
 -----
 Tested using:
 - Ubuntu 20.04
 - CentOS 7.9

+This method of deploying a non production kubernetes environment is admitidly a heavy process.
+Various tools such as micro-k8s, kind, k3s may be more appropriate for lighter weight deployments.

 License
 -------